speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

     number of optimizer parameter groups created in previous phases (and if using :external+torch:class:`~torch.optim.lr_scheduler.ReduceLROnPlateau` with a list of ``min_lr`` s, the current number parameter groups).
-This number of groups is dependent on a number of factors including the ``nodecay`` mapping of parameters specified in previous phases and isn't yet introspected/simulated in the current :class:`~finetuning_scheduler.fts.FinetuningScheduler` version.
+This number of groups is dependent on a number of factors including the ``no_decay`` mapping of parameters specified in previous phases and isn't yet introspected/simulated in the current :class:`~finetuning_scheduler.fts.FinetuningScheduler` version.

 Note that specifying LR scheduler reinitialization configurations is only supported for phases >= ``1``.
 This is because